 One problem we first experienced was the screwdriver tips fell out of the handle when riding in the bunker pocket.
 We also predicted that the screwdriver tips could potentially puncture the bunker pocket.
 Ryan was receptive to fixing the problem and came up with the fix in the picture below.
 The screwdriver is solid in the caddy, but comes out easily with a twist.
 It is in black Keydex only because he ran out of orange.
 You can get yours entirely in either color.

 Reviewing this tool caddy all started a month or two ago after I posted a picture of my old tool pouch that had tools falling through some holes.
 I was pretty used to pulling the old tool pouch out of the bunker pocket and selecting the tool needed.
 So, securing the new tool caddy into the pocket was not a huge deal.
 However, several other firefighters thought it would be a good idea to tie the caddy into the pocket to allow for one-handed tool removal.
 After consulting with Ryan, he suggested using paracord.
 We weaved the paracod into the eyelets of the caddy and then put the cord through the drain holes in the bottom of the pocket.
 Two overhand knots on top of each other prevented the paracord from being pulled through when removing a tool.
-Check out the video below for a demonstration.
 The last tool removed (cutters) seemed a bit tight, but will probably become a bit more smooth after use.

 Be sure to contact Ryan via Facebook, cell 816-898-7246, or his website linked below for a new tool caddy.
 He can also make a custom caddy if there are other tools you prefer.